 For the central tablescape, I opted to go with one main floral arrangement flanked by two smaller matching satellites.
 Additional satellites can be added if the length of the table is greater.
 It’s a great way to extend the floral centerpiece down the entire length of a dining room table.
 The color scheme is deep rose that draws that particular color out of the darker flowers in the Royal Albert “Lavender Rose” china pattern.

 Small glass cubes are very versatile standbys to have in a collection of vases.
 Here, I have covered them in a sparkling ribbon that shines like rhinestones.
 This, of course, covers up the mechanics of the arrangement (i.e., the oasis used to hold the flowers in place) and also lends an air of elegance to the table.
 I used lots of magnolia leaves and seasonal greens as the base for each arrangement, then the roses, and finally the frothy baby’s breath was added.
 Magnolia leaves are wonderful because they are deep green on one side and a velvety rusty-brown on the underside.
 So, you’re getting two colors and texture with one leaf!

 One of the easiest ways to present napkins is in a napkin ring.
 Here, I have chosen a very simple napkin roll because the flowers form the focal point of the table and an extravagant napkin fold is not necessary.
-I found these “blingy” napkin rings at our local Winners store.
+I found these “blingy” napkin rings a while back at our local Winners store.